-- A form of Network Marketing in which the distributors are all also consumers, i.e., they must also buy the product for their personal use.
+- A form of network marketing in which the distributors are all consumers and must also buy the product for their personal use.

-- Copyright is a form of protection for published and unpublished literary, scientific and artistic works that have been fixed in a tangible or material form.
-See WhatIsCopyright.org.
+- A form of protection for published and unpublished literary, scientific, and artistic works that have been fixed in a tangible or material form.

 - A body that is granted a charter recognizing it as a separate legal entity having its own rights, privileges, and liabilities distinct from those of its members.
-The primary advantage of a corporation is that shield its investors from personal liability for any losses the corporation may experience.
+The primary advantage of a corporation is that it shields its investors from personal liability for any losses a corporation may experience.

 - The inquiry process of obtaining sufficient and accurate disclosure of all material documents and other information which may influence the outcome of the transaction.

 - A person who organizes, operates, and assumes the risk for a business venture.